NEW ORGANISER FOR 2023

 The Race Start will start at 10:30.
 The start line is situated on the road next to the cooperage.

-At each Check Point: Display your race number and make sure you dib your timing chip, you will hear a beep as it registers.
+Check Points: Must be visited in the order stated.
+All check points will be manned by a team of marshals.
+Display your race number and make sure you dib your timing chip, you will hear a beep as it registers.

 Marshals: Will be wearing hi-vis jackets.
-Please obey their instructions.
+Please follow their instructions.

 First Aid: Please help any runner in need.
 All check point teams have first aid kits.
 There are 2 mountain rescue teams covering the course.
 First aid is also available at the finish.